FIWARE/tutorials.Step-by-Step/docs/identity-management.md

       - mysql-db
     ports:
       - "3005:3005"
-    networks:
-      default:
+      - "3443:3443"
     environment:
       - DATABASE_HOST=mysql-db
       - IDM_DB_PASS_FILE=/run/secrets/my_secret_data
       - IDM_DB_USER=root
       - IDM_HOST=http://localhost:3005
       - IDM_PORT=3005
+      - IDM_HTTPS_ENABLED=true
+      - IDM_HTTPS_PORT=3443
+      - IDM_ADMIN_USER=admin
+      - IDM_ADMIN_EMAIL=admin@test.com
+      - IDM_ADMIN_PASS=1234
     secrets:
       - my_secret_data
 ```

-The `idm` container is a web application server listening on a single port:
+The `idm` container is a web application server listening on two ports:

 * Port `3005` has been exposed for HTTP traffic so we can display the web page and interact with the REST API.

-> **Note** The HTTP protocols is being used for demonstration purposes only.
+* Port `3443` has been exposed for secure HTTPS traffic for the website and REST API

+> **Note** HTTPS should be used throughout for any secured application, but to do this properly,
+> **Keyrock** requires a trusted SSL certificate - the default certificate is self-certified and
+> available for testing purposes.
+The certificates can be overridden by attaching a volume to
+> replace the files under `/opt/fiware-idm/certs`.
+>
-> In a production environment, all OAuth2 Authentication should occur over HTTPS, to avoid sending
+> In a production environment, all access should occur over HTTPS, to avoid sending
 > any sensitive information using plain-text.
+Alternatively HTTP can be used within a
+> private network behind a configured HTTPS Reverse Proxy
+>
+> The port `3005` offering the HTTP protocol is being exposed for demonstration purposes only and to
+> simplify the interactions within this tutorial - you may also use HTTPS on port `3443` with certain
+> caveats.
+>
+> If you want to use HTTPS to access the REST API when you are using Postman, ensure that SSL
+> certificate verfication is OFF.
+If you want to use HTTPS to access the web front-end, please
+> accept any security warnings issued.

 The `idm` container is driven by environment variables as shown: